pymupdf/PyMuPDF-Utilities/examples/README.md

 At the moment the `examples` folder is being restructured by using a self-explanatory naming convention.

 As a rule of thumb, subfolders are named `<action-object>` as if pointing out an action to be performed on an object, e.g. `attach-images`.
 Python scripts are then named `<action.py>`, e.g. `attach.py`.
 Thus, the `attach.py` script in the `attach-images` folder is meant to attach all images found in the `attach-images/input` directory.
 Input files and folders are provided to run the examples.
-The input files are distributed under [Creative Commons](https://creativecommons.org/licenses/) licenses while images are shared under the [Unsplash](https://unsplash.com/license) license.
+Input filenames are called `input`, e.g. `input.pdf`.
 Output filenames are called `output`, e.g. `output.pdf`.

+The input files are distributed under either a [Creative Commons](https://creativecommons.org/licenses/) license or a [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html) (GFDL) while images are shared under the [Unsplash](https://unsplash.com/license) license.

 For further information on how a particular example is to be run please read the documentation section at the beginning of each script.